Live From SF Sketchfest 2020

 And Heidi, were you raised differently?

-She was raised in a cell phone lot.
+She was raised with a cell phone lot.

 She really does.

-our guests to believe that it was effortless to get them.
+our guests to believe it was effortless to get them.

 Yeah, well, I mean, whatever way I rule,